nfagerlund/note_systems/README.md

 Once the XML is in Git, other people can install the shortcuts by converting them back to binary and airdropping them.
 And on your end, you can make changes as needed in the Shortcuts app and check those changes into version control by sending the updated file over and using it to overwrite the old XML.
 (That's what the `rake decompile` task here is for.
 Also, if some of your shortcuts have user-specific info you don't want to check in, this might be a good time to discover `git add -p`.)

 Be cool if you could convert a shortcut on-phone and check it in with Working Copy or something, but I have a suspicion that's gonna be a no-go.
 (Update: whoa, [that might not be a no-go](https://routinehub.co/shortcut/1486) 😯)

+### Notes in General

+Notes.
+Notes notes notes notes notes. 📝📝📝📝📝📝📝📝📝📝📝📝📝📝📝📝📝

+Everyone has their own little system for taking notes, and the only exceptions are the people with ten or twenty little systems for taking notes.
+Some people use bullet journals, some people use receipts and gum wrappers wadded up at the bottom of their purse, a LOT of people use the built-in Notes app on their telephones, and about thirteen years ago there was even a baffling (yet somehow enticing) vogue for using a stack of index cards with a binder clip.
+There's only one common thread: no matter who you are or what fucked-up thing you're doing, everyone else's note-taking system sounds impossible to use without going the whole rest of the way around the bend.
+Why can't they just be sensible and do it your way?
+I mean _HONESTLY._

+### To-Dos

+You can do what you want, but I humbly suggest not using FMP for to-dos or reminders.
+It's tempting when you first think of it, but because it lets you forget what files even exist until the moment you need them, it ends up being superb for finding things you're motivated to remember but bad for things where you might be a little reluctant.